abdullah1kazi/SkinSense/README.md

 **Remember that this web application is intended for informational purposes only and is not a substitute for professional medical advice.**
 If the model predicts a potential skin condition, it's essential to consult a healthcare provider for a definitive diagnosis.

-## Data
-The model is trained on a diverse dataset of over 60,000 skin lesion images obtained from the International Skin Imaging Collaboration (ISIC).
-ISIC is a reputable organization known for curating high-quality dermatology datasets with expertly annotated images.
-Their dataset includes a comprehensive collection of skin lesion images, covering various skin conditions, both benign and malignant.

-## Code
-All of our code is open source.
-In this repository, you'll find everything from the preprocessing steps to the model training code and web application code.
-Feel free to explore and suggest any improvements.

 ## Future Improvements
 Outline your plans for future updates to the project.